krakjoe/uopz/README.md

 Any modifications to ```op1``` and ```op2``` by the handler will effect Zend's behaviour.

+**Note:** You must set `uopz.overloads=1` in your `php.ini` in order to be able to overload opcodes.
+Failing to do so will result in a `Fatal error: Uncaught exception 'RuntimeException' with message 'overloads are disabled by configuration'`.

 Overloading Exit
 ================
 *ZEND_EXIT is a little different ...*